Getting Started

 rpcs:

-- "rpc_endpoint_for_gnosis" # must be a reachable, valid URL if the chain is enabled
+- "rpc_endpoint_for_gnosis" # must be a reachable URL if the chain is enabled

 optimism: